 As the multiverse coheres by the power and will of God, all things can be loosed so they dissolve in an instant:

 Looking for and hasting unto the coming of the day of God, wherein the heavens being on fire shall be dissolved (3089 λύω luo), and the elements shall melt with fervent heat?
 (2 Pet.
 3:12 KJV)

 Meaning: … 3f) to loose what is compacted or built together, to break up, demolish, destroy 3g) to dissolve something coherent into parts, to destroy 3h) metaph., to overthrow, to do away with.-Strong’s

-THEREFORE, when scripture says the sky above our heads will be rolled up like a scroll, its likely a literal statement:
+THEREFORE, when scripture says the sky will be rolled up like a scroll, a literal interpretation is acceptable:

 14 And the heaven departed as a scroll when it is rolled together; and every mountain and island were moved out of their places.

 15 And the kings of the earth, and the great men, and the rich men, and the chief captains, and the mighty men, and every bondman, and every free man, hid themselves in the dens and in the rocks of the mountains;

 16 And said to the mountains and rocks, Fall on us, and hide us from the face of him that sitteth on the throne, and from the wrath of the Lamb:

 17 For the great day of his wrath is come; and who shall be able to stand?
 (Rev. 6:14-17 KJV)